random item generator

 • Random emoji generator.
 Get a random emoji by category — smileys, animals, food, symbols and more.
 Fun for posts, usernames, games, and prompts.
 Free.

 Shape the draw in a couple of clicks.
-Switch between a clean list and an image-friendly grid, copy any result to paste wherever you are working, and re-roll a single pick in the list when one object does not fit — without losing the rest of your batch.
+Switch between a clean list and an image-friendly grid, copy any result to paste wherever you are working, and re-roll a single pick when one object does not fit, without losing the rest of your batch.
 Found a setup you like?
 Share a link and whoever opens it lands on the same one, so a collaborator rolls under the same rules.

 It is free, there is no account to create, and there are no cookies to dismiss.
 Once the page has loaded it keeps working even if you lose your connection.
-Whether you need one surprising object or a long shuffled list, you get a fair draw every time.
+Need one surprising object or a long shuffled list?
+You get a fair draw every time.

 After something more specific?
-Try a themed generator: random items for Minecraft challenges, magic items for a D&D 5e session, prompts for what to draw, everyday household objects for the classroom, and more — each one drawing from its own hand-picked set rather than a single generic list.
+Try a themed generator: random items for Minecraft challenges, magic items for a D&D 5e session, prompts for what to draw, everyday household objects for the classroom, and more.
+Each one draws from its own hand-picked set rather than a single generic list.

 Frequently asked questions